Best Gravity Water Filter USA 2026: Alexapure Pro, ProOne, and Berkey Alternatives

 The filter elements are independently certified against NSF/ANSI 42 and 53.
 That is formal third-party testing against specific contaminant categories including lead, chlorine, and VOCs.
 It is meaningful documentation, not just marketing claims.

 The Big+ holds 3 gallons and comes with two 7-inch G2.0 filter elements, each rated for approximately 2,500 litres, with polished stainless steel housing that is the best quality of any filter on this list.
-ProOne is a smaller company than Alexapure, but they have been operating for years without supply chain drama or bankruptcy scandals.
+ProOne is a smaller company than Alexapure, but they have been operating for years without the kind of supply-chain disruption Berkey has run into.

 The trade-off: it costs more upfront than the Alexapure Pro.